Required manuscript documents

 Illustrations and Tables

-Figure and table legends should be listed together after the reference section in the main text file.
+Each Table and Figure must have a legend; all legends must be listed together after the reference section in the main text file.

 *Including introduction, material and methods, results, discussion